Traditional Lamb Haggis

 Lamb is not quite as suited to American palates as beef, but tends to be more traditional in haggis recipes.
 We have found that most customers end up liking the lamb haggis better than the beef.
 Try them both and let us know what you think!
-The boys and I have graduated on to the Hard-core haggis, but the traditional lamb has remained Lorie's favorite.
-14.5 once can.
+The boys and I have graduated on to the Hard-core haggis, but the traditional lamb has remained Lorie’s favorite.
+14.5 ounce can.
 Made in the USA.

 Ingredients: Water, lamb, hydrated pin oats, beef liver, refined beef suet, onion powder, onions, salt, kitchen bouquet (caramel color (sulfites), water vegetable base (water, carrots, celery, cabbage, onion, parsley, turnips, parsnips), less than 2% of: spices, salt, sodium benzonate as a preservative), spices

 Calories Per Serving: 330 Calories from Fat: 190

 Please note- Due to a manufacturer error, some cans state the calories per serving as 30 – this is NOT miracle haggis!
 We are working to correct this.
 The calories per serving are indeed 330.